-What do inflammatory news cycles, social disintegration, surges in chronic disease, and spats with your spouse have in common?
+What do incendiary news cycles, social disintegration, surges in chronic disease, and spats with your spouse have in common?
 They are all major causes of stress, and more specifically, of distress.
 Why the distinction?
 Contrary to popular belief, not all stress is created equal.
 Although prolonged distress, like that experienced in the examples above, can lead to negative short-term and long-term consequences, its counterpart has actually been linked to improved health, increased longevity, and even better survival.

 Eustress, a term first coined by Hans Selye, is any stress response that is initiated by positive stimulating factors.
 According to Mills, Reiss and Dombeck (2018), it can be distinguished by several key characteristics.
 For example, it:

 - Motivates and focuses energy

 - Is short-term

 - Is perceived as within our coping abilities

 So, a conflict with your significant other might be short-term, but it certainly doesn’t focus your energy or feel very invigorating.
 Right?

 Stress exists on a continuum, and maybe you’re experiencing this firsthand as we approach the holiday season.
 Remember the story of “Goldilocks and the Three Bears?”
 Well, it turns out that this principle applies to stress, too!
 Too little or too much can lead to distress, and its negative side effects like impaired attention and boredom or overwhelm and burnout.
 In contrast, one aspect of eustress is its tendency to fall within the range of “just right.”